 Use an immersion blender to blend until you like the consistency of the soup for your little one.
 If you want to add even more to this creamy soup, try adding different vegetables.
 You could add softened butternut squash, sweet potatoes or sweet corn to the mixture.

-If you like an even creamier soup, add a splash of heavy cream, coconut milk or sour cream to the final product.
+If you like an even creamier soup, add a splash of heavy cream, coconut milk, or sour cream to the final product.
 This is one of our family’s favorite healthy soup recipes!
 Add this one to your list of easy soup recipes for toddlers and kids.

 Mexican Black Bean Soup

-To start the black bean soup recipe, begin again with sauteing one diced carrot, one diced stalk celery and one diced large onion with 1 tablespoon olive oil or unsalted butter.
+To start the black bean soup recipe, begin again by sauteing one diced carrot, one diced stalk of celery, and one diced large onion with 1 tablespoon of olive oil or unsalted butter.
 Cook until softened.

 Allow soup to simmer for at least 30 minutes to develop flavor.
 Take out the bay leaf and blend with an immersion blender.
 If you want to use a regular blender, just be sure to allow the soup to cool slightly before adding a bit to the blender.
 I usually only blend about half of the soup to leave some texture.